 – ALBUM ‘GRASQUE’ DUE FEB 19TH VIA GHOSTLY INTERNATIONAL

 It was the end of 2013 and Jannis Noya Makrigiannis, the frontman and principal persona behind Choir of Young Believers, was worn out.
-He’d been touring the band’s last record — the haunting Rhine Gold, for the better part of a year and, when it was over, he felt confused, adrift and didn’t feel like playing music.
+He’d been touring the band’s last record, the haunting Rhine Gold, for the better part of a year and felt confused and adrift, and didn’t feel like playing music.
 He was doubting the future of the band.
 The way he coped was to detach.
-He postponed writing in favor of traveling, deciding that instead of diving back into the creation of another record, he would allow himself to move in whatever direction he desired.
+He postponed writing in favor of travelling, deciding that instead of diving back into the creation of another record, he would allow himself to move in whatever direction he desired.
 His impulses guided his decisions; he wasn’t feeling very inspired by the guitar or the piano, so he started to fiddle around with a small pocket sampler his mother got him for Christmas, using it to make small soundscapes, beats and collages.

 See Choir of Young Believers live:

 05.04 Zurich, Switzerland @ Ziegel Oh Lac @ Rote Fabrik